Post-processing noisy quantum computations utilizing N-representability constraints: Noise

 The effect of these channels will depend on how we encode the fermionic problem into qubits.
 In this document, we rely on the Jordan-Wigner transformation, where we write:

 In these equations, $X_k$, $Y_k$, and $Z_k$ are the Pauli matrices of qubit $k$.

 The first two listed N-representability conditions, hermiticity and antisymmetry, are not affected by any quantum channel.
-The application still results in a physical state and therefore the measurement of the fermionic operators will always reveal these fundamental properties.
+Due to the properties of the fermionic operators, or their representation as qubit operators (e.g., in the Jordan-Wigner encoding), these conditions suffice for the elements of the RDMs, e.g., $^1D^i_j = \braket{c_i^\dagger c_j} = \mathrm{Tr} ( \rho c_i^\dagger c_j)$.
+This is true as long as the density matrix, $\rho$, is a valid physical quantum state and not, for example, a random matrix or a non-Hermitian density matrix.
+The application of decoherence still results in a physical state and therefore the measurement of the fermionic operators will always reveal these fundamental properties.
 This also means that this is independent of the encoding, as long as the resulting fermionic operators are valid.
-Likewise the condition of positive semidefiniteness remains intact, since the regarded quantum noise channels are completely positive maps~\cite{nielsen_quantum_2010}.
+Likewise, the condition of positive semidefiniteness remains intact, since the regarded quantum noise channels are completely positive maps~\cite{nielsen_quantum_2010}.

 The final two listed constraints, the trace and contraction relations, on the other hand both rely on the particle number $N$ staying constant.
 In the Jordan-Wigner encoding the particle number $N$ is dependent on a sum of Pauli $Z$ matrices, since from Eqs.~\eqref{eq:jw} and~\eqref{eq:jw2} it follows that $c^\dagger_k c_k = \frac{1}{2} (1 - Z_k)$.
 Dephasing noise, which -- as explained in above in Sec.~\ref{susct:decoherence} -- is essentially random $Z_k$ errors, therefore commutes with the particle number, i.e., $[Z_k, N] = 0$ for all $k$.
 Hence, using the Jordan-Wigner transformation, none of the N-representability constraints that we consider in this paper are violated by dephasing noise.
 For this reason, in our numerical analysis that follows in Sec.~\ref{sct:results}, we do not study dephasing.
-Note again, that this is due to our choice of encoding, using instead other fermion to qubit mappings like, e.g., the Bravyi-Kitaev transformation~\cite{bravyi_fermionic_2002}, the situation would be different.
-Staying with the Jordan-Wigner encoding, the case is also different for damping and depolarizing noise, since here, e.g., Pauli $X$ errors may occur, and $[X_k, N] \neq 0$, meaning the last two constraints can in fact be violated.
+Note again, that this is due to our choice of encoding, using instead other fermion to qubit mappings like, e.g., the Bravyi-Kitaev transformation~\cite{bravyi_fermionic_2002}, the situation would be different, and dephasing would in fact violate this particular N-representability constraint.
+In other words, our method is not fundamentally insensitive to dephasing noise.
+Staying with the Jordan-Wigner encoding, the case is also different for damping and depolarizing noise, since, e.g., Pauli $X$ errors may occur, and $[X_k, N] \neq 0$, meaning the last two constraints can in fact be violated.
 Consequently, these decoherence channels will be investigated in our numerics.

 For shot noise the case is simple: It is completely statistical in its nature and may violate any of the five N-representability constrains mentioned above.